 Warehouse investments represent a lucrative opportunity for real estate investors with the capital to pursue them.
 As consumer demand for e-commerce products continues to increase, it’s likely the demand for warehouse and distribution space will also expand accordingly.

-· Land area: Consider the amount of land available around the warehouse prior to purchasing it.
+Consider the amount of land available around the warehouse before purchasing it.
 This will determine its value for many reasons.
 For instance, warehouses with lots of surrounding land have the opportunity for future expansion, depending on tenant demand.
 Additionally, more land equates to more employee parking.

-· Location: The location of your prospective warehouse purchase will determine its value more than any other factor.
+The location of your prospective warehouse purchase will determine its value more than any other factor.
 Always look for warehouses and distribution centers within a few hours’ drive of a major population center, located near expressways, highways and rail lines.
 Proximity to an airport is also valuable.
-Finally, consider how accessible the site is to a local labor force.
+Finally, consider how accessible the site is to a local labour force.

 One of the key takeaways for investing in warehousing is to think about the structure from a logistics point of view—not a tenant mindset.
 Don’t try to anticipate a company’s warehousing needs.
 Instead, position your warehouse as a resource that’s highly adaptable, supremely flexible, and well-located to serve any need!